Simulation-Software-Engineering/homepage/README.md

 ![publish-homepage](https://github.com/Simulation-Software-Engineering/homepage/actions/workflows/ci.yml/badge.svg)

-This repository contains the content of for the homepage of the "Simulation Software Engineering" lecture and University of Stuttgart (Germany).
+This repository contains the content of for the homepage of the "Simulation Software Engineering" lecture at the University of Stuttgart (Germany).
 The homepage is built on [mkdocs](https://www.mkdocs.org), the ["Material for MkDocs" theme](https://squidfunk.github.io/mkdocs-material/), and corresponding plugins.

 ## Structure of the repository